 - SEMrush is a perfect platform when it comes to SEO.

-- ahrefs is all-in-one SEO toolset where you can’t ignore it.
+- ahrefs is an all-in-one SEO toolset where you can’t ignore.

-- Screaming Frog is an industry-leading SEO tools.
+- Screaming Frog is an industry-leading SEO tool.

 5. Content Marketing

-- BuzzSumo is perfect tool to find the content that perform best.
+- BuzzSumo is the perfect tool to find the content that performs best.